Updates on COVID-19 Vaccinations

 Return to Campus

 Learn about how Cal State LA is planning for the University community’s return to campus beginning in fall 2021.
+To report an unsafe condition or violation of any health and safety related campus policies, please fill out a Hazard Incident Report.

 What is the 2019 novel coronavirus?